-FRIENDLY AMENDMENT: Commissioner Howe proposed a friendly amendment to specify that a tenant can agree to waive their right to relocation assistance, equal to two months of rent, in exchange for other accommodations provided by the property owner (e.g., storage for their household items, differential rental payment for temporary lodging, guarantee that the tenant may return to their unit under the same lease terms, etc.), and any such arrangement must be memorialized in a written agreement signed by the tenant and their property owner.
+FRIENDLY AMENDMENT: Commissioner Howe proposed a friendly amendment to specify that if temporary relocation of a tenant becomes necessary, the tenant and their property owner may sign a written agreement that will allow the tenant to waive their right to relocation assistance equal to two months of rent in exchange for other accommodations provided by the property owner (i.e., storage for their household items, differential rental payment for temporary lodging) until they may return to their unit under the same lease terms.
+Commissioner Howard accepted the friendly amendment.